 4:30 End of school day.

 We follow the Olathe school district’s calendar so we are closed for the summer.
-We take five field trips, have two parent-teacher conferences, a Christmas program, and two family picnics every year.
+We take three field trips, have two parent-teacher conferences, a Christmas program, and two family picnics every year.

 Our weekly theme is the sound (letter) of the week.
 The classroom is filled with activities (from circle time to free choice time) that use all of the children’s senses to learn more about the sound.
 For example, on “A” week we discuss astronauts and other things that start with A, make “apple smiles” for snack, learn sign language for A and words that begin with A (alligator), books we read have a subject that begins with A, sing songs that begin with the sound (5 Little Apples), offer an art project (ant antenna), use play dough to either roll out or cookie cut an A, form the letter with special wood pieces, stamp an A, pin punch the letter, write A words and color A objects, sandpaper letters, have pictures and lessons that start with A, and match the letter to objects that have the same initial sound.
 Our school’s environment makes it easy and fun to naturally learn the letter sound when the child is ready.

 Montessori Home Preschool and Childcare is similar to a church preschool.
 We pray before eating, sometimes read Bible stories, and sing Sunday School songs.
 I don’t teach religion, but I let them know that Jesus loves them.

 Montessori materials are designed to awaken a child’s interest in learning.

 They are geared to a child’s need to learn through movement.
 He/She will bring

 home very few papers or crafts because most of his/her work (play) will be “hands on.”

 Reading is an important component of a child’s education and I have over 300 children’s books.